sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/14_Sending_HTTP_requests/180_Handling_HTTP_errors.md

 # 180. Handling HTTP errors
-Created Monday 19 July 2022
+Created Tuesday 19 July 2022

 ### Why
 We should show errors if they error, in the UI.